 SμGRE-1 is an exciting opportunity for schools, colleges and home-schooling households to take part in a real life space mission set to launch from a tiny island in the pacific ocean in April 2018.

 Educational establishments are invited to organise their pupils to develop and submit a sculpture, either as in-class projects (any STEM lesson) or as an after-school club activity.
 As many suitable entries we can fit inside will be used as part of our micro-gravity and 3D-imaging experiment payload.
 This will be launched into sub-orbital space on board a NASA Black Brant IX rocket - a Pennsylvania State University X-ray telescope mission called WRX-R (Water Recovery X-ray Rocket).
 Entry is free.
 The only costs involved are that of building your sculpture (approximately sugar cube size), delivery and return delivery via prepaid envelope.

 The rocket will return to Earth where the SμGRE-1 payload will be recovered and the sculptures returned to the schools, along with a 3D recording of their sculpture, and a certificate authenticating it has been in space.

 DEADLINE FOR ENTRY IS 2ND FEBRUARY 2018 so not long!
 However, we understand from current submissions it's possible to design your sculpture over 1 or 2 lessons.

-Follow mission progress now through Twitter @SUGRE_1.
-Our YouTube channel includes interviews with chief engineers and scientists working on the mission, giving more in-depth insight into the many aspects of science and engineering involved in the mission.
+Follow mission progress now through Twitter @SUGRE_1. and our YouTube channel which includes interviews with chief engineers and scientists working on the mission, giving more in-depth insight into the many aspects of science and space engineering:

 The SμGRE-1 mission was launched at the MK Innovates exhbition (7th-8th July 2017), whereby members of the public helped us to design our mission logo: